 - Understand the cultural and ethical implications of technology

 Apart from completing challenge-based individual work, students will be grouped into teams of 3-4 (1-2 technical and 2 non-technical) to work on opportunity areas of interest.
 There will be opportunities to do peer teaching, showcase your products and be a part of overseas validation trips as well.
+Please complete the form at the end of this page to sign yourself up for Semester 2.

-Build Technologies for Impact
+Projects for Impact

 Some of the projects you’ll be working on are introduced below.
 Please note that requirements and technology stack may change, as we learn more about target audiences in different markets and collaborate on these projects with various social enterprises from around the world.
 More projects might be opened up later so there’ll be more opportunities to hone your skills!